 If debt was used at any time during the reference year, check "Yes" for Item 1, and continue with question 2.
-If debt was not used at all during the year, check "No" for Item 1, then skip to Section K.
+If debt was not used at all during the year, check "No" for Item 1, then go to Item 5.